 One issue here is that some organizations pay their employees bi-weekly.
 But if you have a fixed pay date — say, the 1st and 15th — you can schedule your credit card billing due dates to coincide perfectly with a nice influx of funds.
-This way, you can get the responsibilities out of the way first and save any superfluous spending for last.
+This way, you can get the responsibilities out of the way first and save any extra spending for last.

-Consistently making on-time payments is the biggest factor weighing into your credit score.
-If forgetfulness is more your struggle, consider shifting your credit card bill payments to land on the same day (and close to other large payment dates, such as rent, mortgage, or car payments).
+Consistently making on-time payments is the biggest factor in getting a good credit score.
+If forgetfulness is more of a struggle, consider shifting your credit card bill payments to land on the same day (and close to other large payment dates, such as rent, mortgage or car payments).

 As an extra precaution, set reminders all over your phone and house.
 Your credit score will thank you later.

-Maybe you’re one of the lucky ones with the memory of an elephant and prime organization skills, but not a ton of money to go around when bills come knocking.
-In this case, it may be inconvenient for you and your wallet if all your bills to fall on the same date.
+Maybe you have the memory of an elephant and prime organization skills but not a ton of money to go around when bills come knocking.
+In this case, it may be inconvenient for you and your wallet if all your bills fall on the same date.

-If this reflects your situation, it may be best to spread your payments week to week so that you have an even payment schedule.
-This billing scenario may also work best for freelancers and gig workers, who don’t have salaried hours or specific paydays and rely on variable income.
+If this reflects your situation, it may be best to spread your payments week to week to have a consistent payment schedule.
+This billing scenario may work best for freelancers and gig workers who don’t have salaried hours or specific paydays and rely on variable income.

-If you have a car payment, mortgage or other large installment payment every month, it may be in your best interest to move your credit card payments as far away from those big payments as possible.
+If you have a car payment, mortgage or large installment payment to another lender every month, it may be in your best interest to move your credit card payment due dates as far away from those big payments as possible.
 An assortment of large bills all at once can be stressful and overwhelming.
-And even if your credit card payment is small, it can make the difference in leaving your funds bone dry.
+Adding a credit card payment to that mix, even a small one, could leave you light on funds.

-If you pay rent on the 1st and your car payment on the 2nd, schedule your credit card payments to land on the 16th.
-This way, they’re right in the middle of your two biggest installment payments, giving you a bit of breathing room.
+If you pay rent on the 1st and your car payment on the 2nd, schedule your credit card monthly payments to land on the 16th.
+This way, your account statement due dates are right in the middle of your two biggest installment payments, giving you a bit of breathing room.

 If your credit card company doesn’t allow you to change your due date, you still have other options.
 You just have to take matters into your own hands.